KaneoHunter/Bulwark-Staking-Install/README.md

 Due to the higher security needs of a staking server (compared to a masternode), this script is **FOR ADVANCED USERS ONLY**.
 Please read the entire guide before you proceed.

 This script will try to create a safe environment for remote staking by hardening the remote server you stake on.
 It will also help you with choosing a good user password.
-In total, you will set up three different passwords:
+In total, you will set up two different passwords:

-1.)
-An account password for the user you log in with
+1. An account password for the user you log in with
-2.)
-A SSH Key password for the key you authenticate with
-3.)
-A wallet password for your Bulwark staking wallet
+2. A wallet password for your Bulwark staking wallet

-Please make sure that all three follow [common guidelines](https://en.wikipedia.org/wiki/Password_strength#Common_guidelines) for secure passwords. **A staking server holds the actual coins you stake, and if it gets compromised, your funds can be stolen.**
+Please make sure that both follow [common guidelines](https://en.wikipedia.org/wiki/Password_strength#Common_guidelines) for secure passwords. **A staking server holds the actual coins you stake, and if it gets compromised, your funds can be stolen.**

-During the installation, you will be asked to paste your SSH public key.
-If you are unfamiliar with SSH and key authentication, please read about the [protocol](https://www.ssh.com/ssh/protocol/) and [keys](https://www.ssh.com/ssh/key/) before you continue.
-The shortest explanation is this: You can hand your public key to anyone, and your private key to **NO ONE**.
-How to create an SSH key is explained [below](#Generating-an-SSH-key).

 ## Overview